 Keep residents informed with the right message, in the right language at the right time during critical events.

-Save precious minutes by automating the distribution National Weather Service alerts augmented by AccuWeather and Weather Decision Technologies with precise location-specific severe weather details including lightning and hail.
+Save precious minutes by automating the distribution of National Weather Service alerts augmented by AccuWeather and Weather Decision Technologies with precise location-specific severe weather details including lightning and hail.

 After seeing the success in state-run agencies, 41 cities, towns health districts and council of governments went to purchase their own municipal Everbridge System for emergency and nonemergency use.
 By using the same system statewide, the State of Connecticut is improving operational efficiencies.